bcmichael/RNMR-Docs/docs/command/full_command.md

 Note that neither the current record or block numbers are stored on disk, so they will be set back to zero the next time an RNMR or RNMRP session is initiated.
 In order to remind the user of which dimensions in record "rec" will be searched for 2D peaks, RNMR displays the dimensions assigned to directions 1 and 2 as two informational messages.
-For example, if record "rec" has two dimensions and `DIRB` 2 is 12, RNMR will display:
+For example, if record "rec" has two dimensions and `DIRB 2` is 12, RNMR will display:

     DIR 1 =        1
     DIR 2 =        2

 RNMR limits the number of points in direction 1 to a maximum of 4096.
-To check the direction 1 size of a blocked record "rec", enter the command `SIZEB` "rec" 1.  `LPK2D` lists 2D peaks in the real part of record "rec" unless the user has selected the imaginary part by entering "`BUF` IMAG".
+To check the direction 1 size of a blocked record "rec", enter the command `SIZEB "rec" 1`.  `LPK2D` lists 2D peaks in the real part of record "rec" unless the user has selected the imaginary part by entering "`BUF` IMAG".
 Peaks are located and listed only for the region of the data within the current display limits, as set and displayed by the `LIMB` command.
 To abort the peak listing in progress, the user may press <CTRL-Z\> or "Q" at any time before the console prompt is